 Spoliation of Evidence in a Texas Dram Shop Case

 In Texas dram shop cases, victims of alcohol-related injuries and fatalities (like drunk driving accidents) can sue the bar or restaurant that over-served the wrongdoer.
 Central to a dram shop case is being able to prove that the bar violated the Texas Dram Shop Act and did not follow certain rules established by the TABC.
-In order to do this, it’s important that all evidence pertaining to the case is available and nothing is destroyed or lost.
+In order to do this, it's important that all evidence pertaining to the case is available and that nothing be destroyed or lost.

 Questions Answered on This Page: